What Are Meme Stocks?

 Many Bollinger Band technicians look for this retest bar to print inside the lower band.
 This indicates that the downward pressure in the stock has subsided and there is a shift from sellers to buyers.
 Also, pay close attention to the volume; you need to see it drop off dramatically.

-Below is an example of the double bottom outside of the lower band which generates an automatic rally.
-The setup in question was for FSLR from June 30, 2011.
-The stock hit a new low with a 40% drop in traffic from the last swing low.
+Above is an example of the double bottom outside of the lower band which generates an automatic rally.
+On the secondary test, TRCH tested a new low with a 40% drop in traffic from the last swing low.
 Also, the candlestick struggled to close outside of the bands.
-This led to a sharp 12% rally over the next two days.
+This led to a sharp 100% rally over the next day.

-Another simple, yet effective trading method is fading stocks when they begin printing outside of the bands.
-Now, let's take that one step further and apply a little candlestick analysis to this strategy.
+Another simple, yet effective trading method is to fade stocks when they begin printing outside of the bands.
+We’ll take this one step further and apply a little candlestick analysis to this strategy.

-For example, instead of shorting a stock as it gaps up through its upper band limit, wait to see how that stock performs.
-If the stock gaps up and then closes near its low and is still entirely outside of the bands, this is often a good indicator that the stock will correct on the near-term.
+For example, instead of shorting a stock as it moves up through its upper band limit, wait to see how that stock performs.
+If the stock goes parabolic or gaps up and then closes near its low while near the outside of the bands, this is often a good indicator that the stock will correct on the near-term.

-As you can see from the chart, the candlestick looked terrible.
-The stock quickly rolled over and took an almost 2% dive in under 30 minutes.
+As you can see from the chart, the first red candle after the highs was a bearish engulfing candle.
+The stock quickly rolled over and took an almost 5% dive in under 30 minutes.

 The single biggest mistake that many Bollinger Band novices make is that they sell the stock when the price touches the upper band or buy when it reaches the lower band.